salvatorecampagna/CarND/term2/project2_unscented_kalman_filter/README.md

 The Unscented Kalman Filter has a set of properties that make it suitble to be used as a sensor fusion tool for Self-Driving Cars.
 The three most important properties of the Unscented Kalman Filter are:

-1. An Unscented Kalamn Filter can use noisy measurement data as input to accurately estimate position and velocity of an object without introducing significant delays;
+1. An Unscented Kalman Filter can use noisy measurement data as input to accurately estimate position and velocity of an object without introducing significant delays;

 2. An Unscented Kalman Filter can estimate the orientation (yaw) and yaw rate of the object using sensors (such as a Radar and a Lidar) that can't even directly observe orientation and yaw rate;